fernando-duarte/econ1500/docs/enhanced-e2e-coverage-plan.md

 ```

 - [ ] Test the complete workflow locally before pushing to CI

+### Recommended Implementation Order

+For the smoothest implementation, follow this order:

+1. Create `tests/coverage-fixtures.ts` first and update at least one test to verify coverage collection
+2. Create `config/coverage-thresholds.js` with initial tolerant thresholds
+3. Create `global-teardown.ts` to ensure coverage data is properly processed
+4. Implement scripts in `package.json` for local coverage testing
+5. Test locally with a small subset of tests to validate the setup
+6. Complete the remaining steps and gradually phase in all tests

 This enhanced plan provides advanced features like: